HISPlayer/UnityiOS-SDK/README.md

 ## 🚀 HISPlayer Video Hosting Platform 🚀
 >
-> HISPlayer includes the option to upload and host any video files to your HISPlayer account, converting them into HLS and DASH streaming links.
-You can stream all these videos using HISPlayer Unity SDK into your Unity projects. **[Start your FREE trial here!](https://hisplayer.com/unity-asset-store-saas-registration/)**
+> HISPlayer allows you to upload and host any video files to your HISPlayer account, converting them into HLS and DASH streaming links.
+You can stream all these videos using HISPlayer Unity SDK into Unity projects. **[Start your FREE trial here!](https://hisplayer.com/unity-asset-store-saas-registration/)**
 >
 >Moreover, HISPlayer Unity SDK also allows you to upload and host videos directly from the **Unity Editor**.
 >